Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Solvable models

-As a final remark, from Eq.~\eqref{eq:corrLangeving} we see that the cross-correlation terms $\av{x_\alpha x_\beta}_{k}$ for $\alpha \neq \beta$ are nonzero only when the initial conditions are de-correlated along both modes, and thus the eigenvectors $\bm{u}^\alpha$ easily align with the principal directions of the dataset.
+As a final remark, from Eq.~\eqref{eq:corrLangeving} we see that the cross-correlation terms $\av{x_\alpha x_\beta}_{k}$ for $\alpha \neq \beta$ are zero only when the initial conditions are de-correlated along both modes, and thus the eigenvectors $\bm{u}^\alpha$ easily align with the principal directions of the dataset.
 In purely random initializations and to some extent in the PCD recipe, the cross terms are zero, but in the CD scheme this is not the case in the initial stages of learning, which should affect the rotational dynamics of the eigenvectors of the coupling matrix.

-\section{Exact results on the Boltzmann machine}
+\subsection{Exact results on the Boltzmann machine}

-The previous results can be extended to the case of binary variables, such as the classical Ising inverse problem, or the Boltzmann machine (BM)~\cite{zecchinareviewinverseising}.
-In this context, we have $\bx = \{\pm 1\}^N$, for which the distribution is defined for all $\bJ$.In general, the learning of the BM cannot be solved exactly, since there is no general closed-form expression for the correlation function.
+The previous results can be extended to the case of binary variables, such as the classical Ising inverse problem~\cite{zecchinareviewinverseising}, or the Boltzmann machine (BM).
+In this context, we have $\bx = \{\pm 1\}^N$, for which the distribution is defined for all $\bJ$.
+In general, the learning of the BM cannot be solved exactly, since there is no general closed-form expression for the correlation function.
 However, we can deal with the so-called mean-field case (MF), where the coupling matrix scales with $1\slash N$.
-In this regime, BM can be solved analytically using linear response theory in many MF regimes~\cite{10.1162/089976698300017386,Nguyen_2012,Ricci-Tersenghi_2012}.
-It is then possible to derive the evolution equation for the magnetization and the correlation function of a given MCMC dynamics .
+In this regime, BM can be solved analytically using MF theory~\cite{10.1162/089976698300017386,Nguyen_2012,Ricci-Tersenghi_2012}.
+It is then possible to derive the evolution of the magnetization and the correlation function for a given MCMC dynamics.
 Following~\cite{suzuki1968dynamics}, we first define the heat-bath dynamics transition matrix as the probability of a given spin $s_j$ when all others are fixed: $W_j(s_j^{t+1} | \{s_i^{t}\}_{i \neq j})$.
 Then, using the master equation as Eq.~\eqref{eq:mastereqcon}, it is possible to write the evolution equation of the moments of the spins, which in the case of the correlations gives

 The above equation is exact for any coupling matrix $\bJ$, but cannot be solved in general.
 In the MF regime, we can expand the $\tanh$ at first order and solve the set of linear differential equations.
 Since it is very similar to the Gaussian case, we only provide the results.
 At leading order, the evolution upon sampling of the two-body correlations, in the eigenbasis of the couplings $\bm J$, can be written whose solution is